 Drug Strategies is a non-profit research institute that promotes more effective drug abuse prevention, education and treatment.

-Go to TEEN SUBSTANCE USE: Online Resources for Prevention, Treatment, and Recovery, a website designed to help parents, teens, and professionals find accurate and reliable information related to teen substance use prevention, education, treatment, and recovery.
+Bubblemonkey.com was a groundbreaking interactive website that provided youth with accurate, anonymous information on drugs, substance abuse, and treatment.
+Tunnel Tail was a highly engaging game for young adolescents built on important prevention concepts.
+TEEN SUBSTANCE USE: Online Resources for Prevention, Treatment, and Recovery featured an innovative website that was designed to help parents, teens, and professionals find accurate and reliable information related to prevention, education, treatment, and recovery.